Manamongods/Precision-Surface-Effects/README.md

 This can be a problem if the first material is not the one you want to test against.
 That's when you can use the component `SurfaceTypeMarker.cs` to override the test string.

-The collider has to be on the same GameObject as the MeshRenderer
+The collider has to be on the same GameObject as the MeshRenderer.
+If it is not, then use a `SurfaceTypeMarker`.

 The material's name can include the keyword with any capitalization:
     Grass